Kaabislam/trip-management-system/README.md

 The API Gateway acts as the single entry point to the system and handles:

     Routing requests to appropriate microservices.
-    Authentication and authorization using OAuth2/JWT.
+    Authentication and authorization using JWT.
     Rate limiting to control the number of requests per client.
     Centralized logging and monitoring.